31 people are interested

-The City Tutors (CT) is looking for tutors to provide academic support for an General Chemistry II course for the Fall 2018 semester.
+The City Tutors (CT) is looking for tutors to provide academic support for a General Chemistry II course.
 This class is the second semester of a two-semester general chemistry course-sequence.
 An in-depth introduction to the fundamental laws and techniques of chemistry for majors in science and engineering.
 Topics include: chemical kinetics; chemical equilibrium; acids and bases; free energy, entropy and the second law of thermodynamics; electrochemistry; advanced bonding concepts; metals and coordination chemistry; and nuclear chemistry.
 Tutors will create videos to supplement material learned in class or from the course readings, and may hold live study group sessions online outside of the class.

 This is a great opportunity for students who are majoring (or have already earned a degree) in the course area to enhance their knowledge and experience and who are interested in tutoring.
 In this role, you would collaborate with an instructor to improve students’ performance while being supported and guided by an experienced academic support professional.

-All tutors are also expected to complete a four session comprehensive, professional training regimen.
-6 hours of live training, plus another hour and a half for orientation.
-This is a commitment of 7.5 hours of in person training, and 4 hours of supplemental training for a total of 11.5 hours of training over the course of the Spring semester.
+All tutors are also expected to complete a three session comprehensive, professional training regimen.
+3 hours of live training, plus another hour and a half for orientation.
+This is a commitment of 4.5 hours of live training, over the course of the semester.

-Training days will be determined based on your schedule and that of the Tutor Training Coordinators.
+Training days will be determined based on your schedule and that of the Tutor Trainer's.

 CT's tutoring program has been successful in helping students gain access to support that they otherwise would not have received, given their limited time spent on campus.
 Having a tutor in the class early in the semester will allow us to employ strategies to reduce withdrawals and student failure rates.
 Your work with us would help the students’ overall subject area performance, and help us improve this educational support model, reaching more students and departments with comprehensive academic support.